WHAT TO SEE IN MADEIRA? WHERE IS THE MOST BEAUTIFUL PART OF MADEIRA? WHEN IS THE BEST TIME TO VISIT MADEIRA?

 So you are wondering what to do in Madeira during your stay?
 Here is a selection of the essential activities when you come to visit Madeira and want to make the most of your trip!

-1. Start your trip of Madeira with the beautiful capital of Funcal!
+1. Start with Funchal, the beautiful capital of Madeira!

 The historical center and its harbour are really worth a look.
-We recommend the district of Santa Maria with its decorated doors and its colourful Farmers’ market, called Mercado dos Lavradores.
+We recommend the district of Santa Maria with its decorated doors and its colorful Farmers’ market, called Mercado dos Lavradores.